isomerpages/ogp-admiraltypri/_cca/Performing Arts/Guitar Ensemble.md

 ##### FAQs:

-1. Does my child need to have any musical knowledge in order to join the Guitar Ensemble?
+**Q1.
+Does my child need to have any musical knowledge in order to join the Guitar Ensemble?**

-**No. Every new member will be taught the basics, eg. note-reading, music scales etc. in their first year of joining the Guitar Ensemble.**
+No. Every new member will be taught the basics, eg. note-reading, music scales etc. in their first year of joining the Guitar Ensemble.

-2. Does my child need to buy a guitar?
+**Q2.
+Does my child need to buy a guitar?**

-**No. There is no need to purchase a guitar.
+No. There is no need to purchase a guitar.
 The school will loan a guitar to your child.
-However, we encourage members to purchase their own guitars by the end of their first year so that they will take greater ownership of their learning.**
+However, we encourage members to purchase their own guitars by the end of their first year so that they will take greater ownership of their learning.

-3. How can I better support my child in his/ her learning to play the guitar?
+**Q3.
+How can I better support my child in his/ her learning to play the guitar?**

-**Encourage him/ her to practise at home what he/ she has learnt during CCA sessions.
+Encourage him/ her to practise at home what he/ she has learnt during CCA sessions.
 We recommend our members to practise at least 3 times a week.
 Offer him/ her words of encouragement whenever he/ she is struggling to master a certain skill or song.
-Allow him/ her to use additional online resources eg. tutorial videos from YouTube or other web-sites.**
+Allow him/ her to use additional online resources eg. tutorial videos from YouTube or other web-sites.